-Policy Ref: ..393
+Policy Ref: ..393 Page 12 of 34 Version 4

 DSEAR requires employers to assess the risks of fires and explosions that may be caused by dangerous substances in the workplace.
 From June 2015 DSEAR also covers the risk caused by gases under pressure and substances that are corrosive to metals.